EECS16A, Designing Information Devices and Systems I

 Our objective is to help you become the best engineer you can be, and grades are not everything.
-The various components of the class: homework, labs and exams are designed explicitly with this in mind.
+The various components of the class -- homework, labs and exams -- are designed explicitly with this in mind.
 Every challenge is a growth opportunity.
-You will have the opportunity to gain points in the course through completing your homework, attending labs as well as through the exams.
+You will have the opportunity to gain points in the course through completing your homework and attending labs as well as through the exams.

 This course is not graded on a curve.
 We will set absolute thresholds for performance that will map to grade boundaries.
 We encourage you to discuss the course material with each other and teach each other new ideas and concepts that you learn.
 Teaching the material is one of the best ways to learn, so discussing course material with colleagues in the class is a win-win situation for everyone.
 Grades are not everything, far from it, but that said, here is the breakdown for grading for this class.